jasekiw/ShameTheThrones/docs/highLevelGoals.md

 Set up a git repository | 1
 Choose and set up a server to host our application |8 Set up a database |13
-Create a modular design so that the work can be divided logically between 5 people Write documentation | 1
+Create a modular design so that the work can be divided logically between 5 people| 8 Write documentation | 1
 Create a login form | 5
 Add geolocation functionality for more precision than zip code lookup | 13